citrix/tech-marketing/projects/tech-zone/role-contributor.md

 ## Contact Tech Zone administrators

 If you need any help, reach out to Tech Zone team.
 Preferred method of contacting Citrix Tech Zone team is through one of the dedicated Slack channels.
-For Citrix employees, use an internal Slack channel `#tm-techzone-contributors`.
-For everyone else, use the Tech Zone Slack channel at [World of EUC](https://worldofeuc.slack.com/messages/CLKSAPFUG) workspace.
+For Citrix employees, use an internal Slack channel [#tm-techzone-contributors](https://citrix.slack.com/archives/C011E3EMX8W).
+For everyone else, use the [Tech Zone Slack channel](https://worldofeuc.slack.com/messages/CLKSAPFUG) at [World of EUC](https://communityinviter.com/apps/worldofeuc/world-of-euc-project) workspace.

 If you prefer to use email, you can also reach out to us using [email](mailto:Tech-Content-Feedback@citrix.com).

 ## Onboarding

-Before you can start writing new articles, you need to create an account.
-Backend of Citrix Tech Zone is based on GitHub from Microsoft.
-After you account is created, you will also need to access contibutors agreement and let us know if you want your name displayed as contributor.
+Before you can start writing new articles, you need to create a GitHub account and get permissions to Tech Zone content repository.
+Citrix Tech Zone backend is based on GitHub from Microsoft.
+After you account is created with required permissions, you will also need to access contibutors agreement and let us know if you want your name displayed as contributor.

 ### Create an account